Sometimes you win, sometimes you lose.

 Santa Ynez and Lompoc, while on the track at the same time, didn’t actually face each other but through the wonders of computer scoring, everything got sorted out perfectly.

 "It started off stressful because all the tech was failing us," said Santa Ynez head coach Ashley Coehlo.
 "But once we got through that challenge, it was smooth sailing."

-Santa Ynez High's Neta Ofiaeli smiles as she approaches the finish line to the the 100-meter dash during Wednesday's track meet at Santa Ynez …
+Santa Ynez High's Neta Ofiaeli smiles as she approaches the finish line to the the 100-meter dash during the March 19 track meet at Santa Ynez…

 Before the season began, the Channel League’s coaches and administrators decided that all track meets would be held at Santa Ynez, San Marcos or Dos Pueblos High Schools.

 Santa Barbara’s football stadium is undergoing a major overhaul and currently doesn’t have a track while Lompoc and Cabrillo have dirt tracks and the league decided that in order to give all their athletes the best chance of achieving CIF Southern Section qualifying times, its would run all its meets on the all-weather surfaces of the other three schools.